rnx2024/CarInsure-Bot-LlamaIndex/README.md

 # 🚗 CarInsure Bot – AI Insurance Policy Assistant

-**CarInsure Bot** is an interactive insurance assistant built with LlamaIndex, Streamlit, and GPT-4o.
+**CarInsure Bot** is an interactive insurance assistant built with LlamaIndex, Streamlit, and OpenAI.
 It provides instant answers to policyholders or inquiring customers by retrieving answers directly from uploaded insurance documents.

 ---